 Despite the arm injuries, Weaver hasn’t lost anything on his four-seam fastball, which is a positive sign that he indeed has something left in the tank.
 He’s consistently hovered between 93 and 94 mph throughout his career.
 After a dip in 2021, his average fastball velocity ticked up to a career-best 94.9 mph as a reliever in 2022.

-In 2020, Weaver also “revamped” his fastball to get more spin, jumping from the 58th percentile in spin rate to the 87th.
+In 2020, Weaver “revamped” his fastball to get more spin, jumping from the 58th percentile in spin rate to the 87th.
 Sticky substances may have been in play, but even in 2022 — after the league cracked down on foreign substances — his fastball spin ranked in the 82nd percentile.
+In his two rehab outings in 2023, his fastball spin rate has stayed consistent with last season, which is a good sign.
 High-spin fastballs are effective when thrown up in the zone because hitters tend to swing underneath them.
 Still, Weaver’s whiff rate on the pitch (21.9%) wasn’t anything exciting, sitting at almost exactly league average.

 There’s room for improvement here, particularly if he can recapture his former spin efficiency on the pitch.
 Higher spin efficiency typically translates to more movement; for a four-seam fastball, that means staying higher in the zone for longer and potentially more whiffs.
 Weaver’s spin efficiency on the four-seamer was an excellent 98% in 2020, but it dropped to 95% in 2021 and 92% in 2022.
 That’s one area that Reds pitching coaches could help Weaver address via an arm angle and/or grip adjustment.

-Using Statcast’s pitch value metric, Weaver’s changeup has been a great pitch for him at times (2017, 2019), and it’s been a terrible pitch at others (2018, 2021).
-Last year, it was just OK.
+Using Statcast’s pitch value metric, Weaver’s changeup has been a great pitch for him at times (2017, 2019, 2020), and it’s been a terrible pitch at others (2018, 2021).
+The Pitching+ model mostly agrees.
+Last year, the pitch was just OK.
 But it did show some signs of getting back on track.

-He added velocity to the changeup (86.9 mph), but more importantly, he re-added vertical movement to the pitch.
+He improved his command of the changeup in 2022, with its Location+ jumping four points from 2021.
+He also re-added vertical movement to it.
 Between 2019 and 2020, Weaver lost 4.5 inches of drop on his changeup and it went down further in 2021.
 In 2022, however, he added nearly four inches of vertical movement back to the changeup.
 While that still put him in average territory compared to other pitchers, it helped his whiff rate tick up:

 More vertical movement also meant more meant more ground balls and less hard contact.
 Those factors, paired with better command (i.e., fewer changeups in the middle of the plate), helped his xwOBA tick down to its lowest level since 2017: